 This house was made with all SPs and EPs for Sims 2, including Apartment Life, Kitchens and Bathrooms and Mansions and Gardens.

 This very small, terraced, back-to-back house was inspired by the house my husband grew up in, not so very many decades ago, and I have been inside the house next door to his, where a family friend lived until about five years ago.
-These houses stretched for what seemed like miles.
-Now they are thankfully most demolished or modernised.
+Rows and rows of these houses stretched for miles.
+Now they are thankfully most demolished, or a few have been modernised.

-Sims 2 also will not allow me to make it small enough, but it's a decent approximation.
+Sims 2 also will not allow me to make it small enough, but it's an approximation.

 The original houses were in a block of 12, 6 houses front, 6 houses back.
-Each PAIR of houses shared a toilet; this was in the basement, and could be reached from within the house or from outside.
+In the original, each PAIR of houses shared a toilet; this was in the basement, and could be reached from within the house or from outside.
 (A great improvement on some slightly older houses where six or more houses shared the toilet.)
 The bath was in the "scullery" kitchen under a lift-up worktop.

 In the case of these Sims houses, I have left one house laid out as close as possible to the way he remembers it.
 It housed a family of 2 adults, and 2 small children here.
 The other houses in the set are renovated to greater or lesser extent, with the two houses at the end formed by combining two of the little back-to-backs each, and so those are much larger and what we would nowadays regard as a reasonable size for a (still small by modern standards) house.

 This is a view of the back street, showing the nearby football pitch on the "recreation field" - resources that were terribly rare in the real-life versions of these places.
 (And recreation grounds were few and far between.
 The nearest to his home was a local park half a mile away.)